How to Protect Your Device From Extreme Weather

 Step 4.
 Allow it to dry out entirely before trying to switch it on

-To dry the entire device, both inside and out, it should be left to air dry for at least 24 hours in a well-ventilated area.
-It should not be heated to increase the speed of drying with a blow dryer, heater or radiator, as the rapid temperature change may cause damage.
+To dry the device completely, both inside and out, leave it to air-dry for at least 24 hours in a well-ventilated area.
+It should not be heated to speed up drying with a blow dryer, heater, or radiator, as rapid temperature changes may cause damage.
 You shouldn’t blow on the device, as this may push water further into its components.

 Step 5.
 Don’t place it in uncooked rice

 Uncooked rice should not be used to dry a wet device: this is a myth.
-Although the rice will absorb some of the water, it will not efficiently remove it from inside the device, leaving internal components at risk of damage.
+Although the rice will absorb some water, it won’t efficiently remove it from inside the device, leaving internal components at risk of damage.
 Rice in direct contact with the device will become wet, potentially causing further damage.
 Debris from the rice, such as dust and fragments from broken grains, can also become stuck inside the device.

-If you wish to improve the chances of your device drying fully, you can do one of the following.
+If you want to improve the likelihood that your device dries fully, you can do one of the following:

-• Use a fan or dryer without heating to promote air flow around the device.
-This will encourage the liquid to evaporate from the device.
+- Use a fan or dryer without heating to promote air flow around the device—this will encourage the liquid to evaporate

-• Place it in an airtight container with a desiccant, such as silica gel.
-The desiccant will absorb the water from the air in the container, drying out the device.
+- Place it in an airtight container with a desiccant, such as silica gel, to absorb the water from the air in the container and dry out the device

 Step 6.
 Check your device’s liquid damage indicator

 When your device has dried out, check the liquid damage indicator even if there are no signs of water damage.
-Its location will be different depending on the device, but on most smartphones and tablets, it can be found inside the SIM card slot.
+Its location varies by device, but on most smartphones and tablets, it’s in the SIM card slot.
 If water has gotten inside the device, the indicator will have changed from white or silver to red, pink or purple.
 If the indicator has changed colour, you may need to send your device for repair.

 Left: no damage.
 Right: damage.
-Images courtesy of Samsung,
+Images courtesy of Samsung.com

-Protecting your devices from extreme weather conditions is an important part of looking after them and getting value for money.
-Taking steps before you enter extremely hot, cold or wet environments can help to reduce the risk of damage.
-If your device is damaged, taking steps to return your device to the right temperature or dry it safely may prevent an expensive repair or the need to replace the device entirely.
-If, after returning to the right conditions, a device is still displaying a warning, shows signs of damage, or you encounter any other issues, you may need to seek further support.
+Protecting your devices from extreme weather is crucial for their maintenance and overall functionality.
+Preparing in advance for harsh conditions can reduce the risk of damage.
+If your device is damaged, taking steps to return it to the right conditions can prevent repairs or replacement.
+If your device continues to display a warning, shows signs of damage, or you encounter any other issues, you may need to seek further support.